 Climate change mitigation tools and awareness

-The project taught us the importance of intense rotational grazing on parasite control and prevention in organic sheep.
+The project taught us the importance of intense rotational grazing and skillful pasture management for parasite control and prevention in organic sheep.

-It helped to understand relationship between small farm and planetary ecosystem and livestock contribution into the global climate mitigation efforts.
+It helped to understand relationship between small farm and planetary ecosystem and livestock contribution to the global climate mitigation efforts.

-The timing might not have been ideal for the demonstration on the parasite reducing effect.
-The transfer of the animals from the winter paddocks into the fresh green pastures resulted in a large drop in the parasite counts just from the rotations itself.
+The transfer of the animals from the more contaminated previously several times grazed field into the fresh previously not grazed field during the pre trial resulted in a large drop in the parasite counts just from the rotation itself.

-It is possibly clouded the anti parasite effect of seaweed supplement.
-The anti parasite effect might have appeared much more robust if the study was conducted later in summer when the animals had been on the pastures for a longer time and not at the period of transition.
+It is possibly clouded the evidence of the anti parasite effect of the seaweed supplement.
+The anti parasite effect might have appeared much more robust if the study was conducted later in summer when the animals had been on the previously not grazed during that season pasture for a longer period of time and not switched at the beginning of the experiment.